 The Police and Crime Commissioner (PCC) has the power to commission services and to award grants to organisations or bodies to assist her in delivering the priorities in her Police and Crime Plan.

-- Supporting victims, witnesses as well as other people affected by criminal offences or anti-social behaviour
+- Support victims and witnesses as well as other people affected by criminal offences or anti-social behaviour

-The PCC works with Local Authorities, the Courts, Prisons, Health, Prosecution and Probation services among others to prioritise and tackle community safety and criminal justice issues in Devon, Cornwall and the Isles of Scilly, and beyond.
+The PCC works with the police, local authorities, the courts, prisons, health, prosecution, and probation services among others to prioritise and tackle community safety and criminal justice issues in Devon, Cornwall and the Isles of Scilly, and beyond.

-To assist her the Office of Police & Crime Commissioner (OPCC) has a small Criminal Justice, Partnerships and Commissioning Team.
-The team works, often in partnership with other agencies to enhance or commission projects and services which support the CJS.
+To assist the PCC the Office of Police & Crime Commissioner (OPCC) has a small Criminal Justice, Partnerships and Commissioning Team.
+The team works, often in partnership with other agencies, to enhance, commission or co-commission projects and services which support the criminal justice system.
 The term 'Commissioning' is the cycle of assessing need and where identified designing and securing the appropriate service.

 Services commissioned/co-commissioned by the PCC include: